height / Altitude

 R 37 to have the same modifications as the R36.

-It was to have a combat ceiling of 22,000ft, and was required
+It was to have a combat ceiling of 22,000ft, to make it out of

 to carry enough fuel for 65 hours at full speed of 70.6 mph.
 It